 IDG WeChat qr Code

-Lime, a San Francisco-based electric scooter and bike-sharing provider, obtained a permit to operate in Montreal and expects to make its debut there in the near future.
-Lime is the first e-scooter sharing service authorized by the city to provide equipment for Montreal’s streets.
-Lime, which currently operates in more than 150 cities worldwide, is valued at $2.4 billion.
+Lime, a San Francisco-based electric scooter and bike-sharing provider, reportedly plans to raise $500 million to grow its global business.
+The startup is now valued at $2.4 billion.
 IDG Capital joined Lime's Series A funding round in 2017.

 Cryptocurrency trading platform Coinbase has joined a $4.3 million seed funding round in Blade, a new cryptocurrency derivatives exchange platform which is expected to launch soon.
 With a focus on Asia’s cryptocurrency trading markets, the new exchange will tackle perpetual swap contracts, so traders can bet on perpetuals – a derivative product like a futures contract, but with no expiry or settlement dates.
 Jeff Byun, a Blade co-founder, said he believes perpetuals are “arguably the fastest growing segment of cryptocurrency trading.”
 IDG Capital was an angel investor in Coinbase in 2013.